pjotrp/once-only/doc/design.md

-If there is a possibility that output files change after running jobs it may be an idea to build an explicit list of output files with MD5/pfff values.
+If there is a possibility that output files change after running jobs it may be an idea to build an explicit list of output files with MD5/pfff values and have those checked.
+I sometimes remove intermediate files, which alarms once-only as it looks for non-existent input files further along in the pipeline.

-When a job completes the command line can be parsed again for output files (files that appeared) and switches can be added.
+When a job completes the command line can possibly be parsed again for output files (files that appeared) and switches can be added.
+The --skip lists are obvious candidates for output too.
 Basically, in addition to the xxxx-SHA.txt file we can add xxxx-SHA.out.txt.
 If it exists, use it.

+As it stands the output files can be added to the input file, as long as the SHA is calculated over the inputs only.

 # Running